Euromillions Statistics vs The Health Lottery & How Many People Play Euromillions?

 Euromillions ticket cost

 To join the Euromillions draw, you will need to pay £2.50.
-To play at the Health Lottery is only £1.
+To play any of The Health Lottery's draw games only costs £1.
+The Big Win, All or Nothing and QuickWin have never cost more than a quid!

-You can buy EuroMillions tickets online every day from 6am until 11pm.
+You can buy Euromillions tickets online every day.
 But remember, to play on a draw day, you'll need to buy your ticket before 7.30pm.
 Draw days are Tuesday and Friday.

 At The Health Lottery, we have Big Win draws five days a week.
 You can purchase your £1 ticket on any day.
 If you are purchasing online, there is a handy countdown timer that will tell you when the next draw is going to be.
 If you want to join for this draw, make sure to purchase your ticket before the timer hits zero.